 The role of HPV testing is currently limited as the great majority of infections do not result in cervical cancer.
 A Medicare rebate for HPV testing is only available during the follow-up of women with a previously-treated high-grade abnormality.

 - Colposcopy - a follow-up test that may be advised if abnormal cells are found on a smear or if frequent inadequate smears are obtained.
 Colposcopy is a simple examination that involves putting a vinegar-like solution on the cervix and then using a magnifying instrument to look closely at the cervix, checking for abnormal areas.

-- Biopsy – if, at colposcopy, abnormal looking areas are found on the cervix, small pieces of tissue will be removed for examination by a pathologist.
+- Biopsy – if, at colposcopy, abnormal looking areas are found on the cervix, small pieces of will be removed for examination by a pathologist.
 A biopsy and microscopic evaluation is the only way to tell for sure whether abnormal cells are cancerous, precancerous, or reactive for some other reason.